-Most practicing neurologists appear to be completely ignorant of the fact that ASDAutism spectrum disorder is not a fixed genetic disease.
+Most practicing neurologists appear to be completely ignorant of the fact that ASD is not a fixed genetic disease.
 Conventional scientific literature is now documenting the disordered state of the nervous system, the paucity of genetic variation where there should be complexity, the presence of inflammation where there shouldn’t be, and the resulting clinical picture that we call autism.
-Hopefully, that will result in more specific testing and a greater ability to target therapies and reverse the processes that lead to altered function.
-I can’t wait.

 Tags: advice, ASD, asd advice, ASD advise, autism advice, autism treatment, Complementary and Alternative Medicine, Complementary and alternative treatments, diagnosis, diet for autism, doctors curing autism, Gluten free, remove toxins, safety, vitamins and ASD, vitamins autism